KMartinSA/Autotest/README.md

 ![Merge Conflicts from pulling into local branch](https://github.com/user-attachments/assets/a91617f7-3d2e-442e-a1d0-82819046b0d2)

+In this image, you can see there was a merge conflict between different versions of test react library.
+Github detected in the two branches that there are two different versions
 ### Figure 10.
 Merge Conflict Resolved

 ![Merge Conflict resolved](https://github.com/user-attachments/assets/3d7c4f43-a802-4e7d-a85a-8eae4a3576e1)

+I resolved the merge conflict by clicking on allow incoming change as I was pulling from the main branch into  my local branch.
+Then this meant branches were using the correct version of test react.

 Please see the Code Review of suggestions on changing the code name